arti9m/PHP-XLS-Excel-Parser/README.md

 $excel = new MSXLS('path_to_file.xls');
 ```

 5. If no errors occured up to this point, you are ready to read the cells from your file.
-There are two ways you can do it: either read all cells at once into a two-dimensional array using [Array mode](#array-mode, "Array mode description") (faster), or read the cells in [Row-by-row mode](#row-by-row-mode, "Row-by-row mode description"), which is slower, but is more configurable, suitable for database upload and may use much less memory, depending on usage scenario.
+There are two ways you can do it: either read all cells at once into a two-dimensional array using [Array mode](#array-mode "Array mode description") (faster), or read the cells in [Row-by-row mode](#row-by-row-mode "Row-by-row mode description"), which is slower, but is more configurable, suitable for database upload and may use much less memory depending on usage scenario.

-In any case, it's a good idea to check for errors first before reading anything:
+In any case, it's a good idea to check for errors before trying to read anything:

 ```PHP
 if($excel->error) die($excel->err_msg); //Terminate script execution, show error message.
 ```

-6. Read all cells into a two-dimensional array:
+6. You can read all cells at once into a two-dimensional array:
 ```PHP
 $excel->read_everything(); //Read cells into $excel->cells
 ```